atorch/cnn_land_cover/README.md

 * [ ] Download script for the NAIP scenes in [model_config.yml](config/model_config.yml)
 * [ ] Env var for year, use it in all download scripts
 * [ ] Qix spatial index files for shapefiles
-* [ ] More objectives: buildings, semantic segmentation...
 * [ ] GPU
 * [ ] Test set confusion matrices
 * [ ] Tensorboard